Phases of Healing

 Resource: Kisner pg 904

-Tom, a 52-year-old accountant, complains of bilateral joint pain and swelling in his wrists and fingers, with morning stiffness lasting more than an hour.
-Lab results showed positive rheumatoid factor.
+Tom, a 52-year-old accountant, complains of bilateral joint pain and swelling in his wrists and fingers.
+Lab results showed a positive autoantibodies factor.
 Question: What pathology is most likely affecting Tom?

 Answer: Rheumatoid Arthritis